 Just as the name suggests, OCBC 365 Credit Card is an ideal card for everyday.
-It provides superb rebates on many categories like dining (6%), grocery (3%), petrol (22%), online shopping (3%) and utilities (3%).
+It provides superb rebates on many categories like dining (6%), grocery (3%), petrol (23.9%).
 These essentially covers most of everyone's daily essentials.
-This card is also quite accessible because its fee waiver for anyone spends more than S$5,000 per year.
+This card is also quite accessible as a result of its fee waiver for anyone who spends more than S$10,000 per year.

 - Up to 22.2% on petrol

 OCBC Frank Card is an awesome cashback card for people who like to indulge themselves.
 Even its design caters to everyone's whims, with 120 unique card designs ranging from teddy bears to racing cars.
 Its rewards include 6% on online expense and up to 5% on entertainment expenses to help you save on shopping and leisure.
-Its super low annual fee of S$90 is waived for 2 years, and subsequently waived low spending requirements of S$5,000 per year.
-This card clearly is laser focused on making you happy.
+Its super low annual fee of S$80 is waived for 2 years, and subsequently waived for anyone who meets the low spending requirements of S$10,000 per year.
+This card clearly is laser-focused on making you happy.

-- Low annual fee of S$90, waived for 2 years and subsequently waived for annual spend of over S$5,000
+- Annual fee: S$80, waived for 2 years and subsequently waived for annual spend of over S$10,000

 - 14% off on petrol at Caltex & Esso stations

 OCBC Voyage is one of the latest additions to the travel rewards card market.
-It targets customers who have high spending power but are always busy with unpredictable schedule.
-It is the only miles rewards program we've seen that allows you to redeem miles for any flight at any time, without a long process time or blacked out dates.
+It targets customers who have high spending power but are always busy with unpredictable schedules.
+It is the only miles rewards program we've seen that allows you to redeem miles for any flight at any time, without a long process time or blacked-out dates.
 This feature is quite ideal for young professionals who cannot predict their work schedule weeks in advance.
-Although it has a rather high annual fee of S$488, OCBC Voyage more than makes up for the fee with 2.3 miles award for S$1 spent on local dining and overseas.
-Given these charactersistics, think this card is ideal for busy professionals or for luxury diners.
+Although it has a rather high annual fee of S$488, OCBC Voyage more than makes up for the fee with 1.6 miles for S$1 spent on local dining & retail and 2.3 miles awarded for every S$1 spent overseas.
+Given these characteristics, we think this card is ideal for busy professionals or for luxury diners.